BalderHolst/SSL/README.md

 Check out the [examples](./examples/) to get an idea of the language syntax and operations.

 ### Any Program is a Valid Program!
 You know how JavaScript generates a semicolon if you forget to add one after a statement?
-SSL does the same, but for every situation where it encounters an invalid token.
-It then uses the value of the token it found to deterministtically pick a valid parsing path that.
-This means that you do not have to know the SSL language to generate a nice image, just give it some text and out pops an image.
+SSL does the same, but for every situation where it encounters an invalid token!
+It then uses the value of the token it found to deterministtically pick a valid parsing path.
+This means that you do not have to know the SSL language to generate a nice image, just give it some text and out pops an image!

 ## Running the Code